Luis-Jimenez-dev/React_Portfolio/react/blog/intro.md

 ---
 title: "Welcome to My Digital Journey"
 date: "2023-10-08"
-description: "An initial page introducing my website"
+description: "An introducing to my website and philosophy"
 ---

 ## Intro: